Fort Payne, Alabama: 19th–20th century growth

 Beginning in the 1990s, the North American Free Trade Agreement and the Central American Free Trade Agreement lowered tariffs on textile products imported into the United States, resulting in large increases in sock imports.
-By the early 2000s a very large, highly-efficient centre for sock production had grown up around Datang, Zhuji in Zhejiang Province, China.
+By the early 2000s a very large, highly-efficient center for sock production had grown up around Datang, Zhuji in Zhejiang Province, China.
 Raw materials and hosiery machines were also manufactured at Datang.
 While in Fort Payne a company might have to wait two months for a replacement part for a hosiery machine to arrive from Italy, a manufacturer in Datang would have to wait half an hour for the part to arrive from a local company.

 American multinational retail corporations began to source hosiery products from Datang.
 The American companies’ strict negotiating positions required the Datang producers to accept as little as 3% profit.
 As American retail corporations began to source their products from China, Datang became the new "Sock Capital of the World."
 Many businesses in Fort Payne accused foreign manufacturers, particularly those from China, of engaging in dumping of socks below cost to force American companies out of the sock business.
 By 2005, hosiery mill employment in Fort Payne had declined to around 5,500, and several mills had closed.
 In late 2005, the federal government gained an agreement with the Chinese government to slow the schedule for the removal of tariffs, delaying their full removal until 2008.
 The hosiery industry continues to have a foothold in the community, diversifying from athletic socks to boutique designs such as Zkano, and other specialty and medical socks.

 In the 1990s, facing the international threat to their manufacturing, business and civic leaders in Fort Payne began to take steps to diversify the city's economy.
 Several new commercial and industrial projects were developed.
 The largest was the 2006 construction of a distribution center for The Children's Place stores, a facility that employed 600 people in its first phase of operation.

 Other large corporations represented in Fort Payne include Heil Environmental Industries (a division of Dover Industries, manufacturing sanitation trucks); Vulcraft (a division of Nucor Corporation, manufacturing steel roofing systems); and Game Time (a division of Playcore, manufacturing commercial playground equipment).